dfinity/portal/docs/tutorials/windows-wsl.md

-# Installing dfx on Windows
+# Tutorial 6 - Installing dfx on Windows

 There is no native support for `dfx` on Windows.
 However, by installing the Windows Subsystem for Linux (WSL), you can run `dfx` also on a Windows system as described below.